univention/univention-corporate-server/doc/manual/print-services/share.rst

        creates a PDF document from all the print jobs.
 The setup is documented in :ref:`pdf-printer`.

-       The ``file:/`` protocol expects a file name as a target.
+       The ``file:/`` protocol expects a filename as a target.
 The print job is then not sent to the printer, but instead written in this file, which can be useful for test purposes.
 The file is rewritten with every print job.